Cover photo by Gerhard Diedericks.

 Habitat

-Inhabits the vegetated margins of still water environments, such as marshes, pans, dams and quiet backwaters of rivers and streams.
-Seldom found at running water.
-Jaunty Dropwings prefer areas rich in vegetation, like sedges, reeds and emergent grass.
+The Jaunty Dropwing frequents the vegetated margins of still water environments, such as marshes, pans, dams, and the quiet pools and backwaters of rivers and streams.
+It is seldom found at running water.
+Jaunty Dropwings prefer areas rich in vegetation, like sedges, reeds, and emergent grass.

 Behaviour